dodevops/packer-puppetdev/README.md

 ### Enabling r10k custom host feature

-If you'd like to use custom modules in a locally hosted git-repository, you can provide that using a local variable file, where you define these two keys:
+If you'd like to use custom puppet modules in a private git-repository, you have to do two things:

+Create an SSH private key named "r10k.provision" and place it under local/files.
+Give this private key access to all module repositories you require.
+After that, define two keys using the local variable feature (see above):

 * _feature_r10k_custom_: Set this to true to enable this feature
 * _r10k_custom_host_: The hostname of the git repository.
-This will be used to configure an SSH-connection inside the virtual machine
+This will be used to configure an SSH-connection inside the virtual machine.
+The connection will use the provided key and ignore the host key to avoid problems running r10k automatically.

 ## Prerequisites